-Corporate philanthropy isn’t just a “nice-to-have” business feature anymore — it’s quickly becoming a must-have element of modern businesses.
-The statistics illuminate this growing trend:
+Corporate philanthropy isn’t just a “nice-to-have” business feature anymore.
+Instead, it’s quickly becoming a must-have for modern businesses.
+These statistics illustrate this growing trend:

 - 40% of Fortune 500 companies offer volunteer grants.